Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers: Case Studies

 \subsection{Novel Proof Strategies}

-A significant advantage of our step-level proof approach is its ability to discover novel proof strategies that whole-proof or human-proof methods typically would not consider.
-By exploring the proof space incrementally, our system can identify non-obvious connections and construct solutions that are often more elegant and insightful.
-We illustrate this capability by examining the problems \texttt{imo\_1963\_p5} and \texttt{algebra\_amgm\_sum1toneqn\_prod1tonleq1}, each of which highlights a distinct advantage of our approach.
+Another significant advantage of our step-level proof approach is its ability to discover novel proof strategies that whole-proof or human-proof methods typically would not consider.
+By exploring the proof space progressively, our system can identify non-obvious connections and construct solutions that are both elegant and insightful.